Preparing for a medical emergency gives peace of mind to caregivers of aging parents and improves crisis health care for elderly patients.

 3. Place Emergency Documents Where They Can Be Found

-Keep an updated list of the following and place it where emergency responders will know to look - on the refrigerator and in your parent’s wallet.
+Keep emergency information updated and place it where emergency responders will know to look - on the refrigerator and in your parent’s wallet.
 Give the emergency advocate -- and their backup -- access to a copy.

 Read our article about “Emergency Medical Information Forms” for a list of what information to gather and to download free forms.